unjs/website/content/5.blog/2024-08-15-h3-towards-the-edge-of-the-web.md

 - `clearResponseHeaders`: Clear all (current) response headers.
 - `removeResponseHeader`: Remove a specific response header.

-## Easy Development with Typescript and HMR
+## Easy Development with TypeScript and HMR

 We have released a new version of [unjs/listhen](https://listhen.unjs.io) that is compatible with H3 apps out of the box.